oli4vr/restit/README.md

 </pre>

 # Important rules
-<pre>- Script can be max 7900bytes long
+<pre>- Command scripts can be max 7900bytes long.
-- Script must always output "VALUE STRING" per line.
+- Command scripts must always output "VALUE STRING" per line.
-- Each line is a (sub)sensor.</pre>
+- Each line becomes a (sub)sensor and will have a separate entry in the json output.</pre>

 # Build the application and create the package bundle
 <pre>git clone https://github.com/oli4vr/restit.git